-KEEP PETS SAFE & WELL ON THANKSGIVING!
+KEEP PETS SAFE & WELL OVER THE HOLIDAYS!

-Tip 5: Keep the Emergency Vet and Pet Poison Control Numbers Handy
+Keep the Emergency Vet and Pet Poison Control Numbers Handy

 The holiday season is a common time for illness and injuries in pets.
 Always keep the number and address of the nearest 24-hour veterinary clinic handy, along with the number to the ASPCA's Pet Poison Control Center (888-426-4435) - just in case.